-The Center for Academic Support offers a variety of services to assist each student in preparation for graduation and career placement.
-The center's goals are to support students in their efforts to develop and maximize their talents, empower them to direct their own learning, and lead them to pathways of success.
-With emphasis on success, graduates acquire lifelong behaviors and attitudes which are recognized by employers.
+The Center for Academic Support team offers a variety of services to assist each student in preparation for graduation.
+This team's goal is to support students in their efforts to develop and maximize their talents, empower them to direct their own learning and lead them to pathways of success.
+With emphasis on success, graduates acquire lifelong behaviors and attitudes which are valued by employers.